Why is my EC2 Linux instance unreachable and failing one or both of its status checks?

 Linux version 2.6.16-xenU (builder@xenbat.amazonsa) (gcc version 4.0.1 20050727 (Red Hat4.0.1-5)) #1 SMP Mon May 28 03:41:49 SAST 2007 Kernel command line: root=/dev/sda1 ro 4 Registering block device major 8 Kernel panic - not syncing: VFS: Unable to mount root fs on unknown-block(8,1)

-For information on troubleshooting and resolving a kernel panic error, see these topics:
+For information on how to troubleshoot and resolve a kernel panic error, see the following Knowledge Center articles:

 - How do I revert to a known stable kernel after an update prevents my Amazon EC2 instance from rebooting successfully?